Web Sustainability: Frequently Asked Questions

 A digital life cycle assessment will give you the most comprehensive roadmap.
 However, because those are time- and resource-intensive, it is often more useful to identify low-hanging fruit by auditing your most important digital properties.

-A tool like Ecograder, Digital Beacon, or Footsprint can help you jumpstart these efforts.
+A tool like Digital Beacon, Footsprint, or our own Ecograder can help with this.

 Jumpstart Digital Sustainability